AcademySoftwareFoundation/rez/wiki/pages/Building-Packages.md

         if building:
             # there is a 'FindBoost.cmake' file in this dir..
             env.CMAKE_MODULE_PATH.append("{root}/cmake")

+When *boost* is required into another package's build environment, `building` will be set to *True*, thereby executing that block of code, but otherwise, it will not be executed, even when *boost* itself is building (because the `commands` block is not executed by a package during its own building).

 A (very simple) *FindBoost.cmake* file might look like this: